History of the Jews in Tunisia: Independence of Tunisia

-Arab Spring (post 2011)
+Arab Spring (post-2011)

-After the Tunisian Revolution, Ennahda became the leading political force in the country, elected as the largest party in the transitional government.
-The party's leader, Rashid Al-Ghannushi, sent a delegation to the Jews in Djerba, assuring them that they have nothing to worry about in a democratic Tunisia, where the Islamists would play a larger role.
+After the Tunisian revolution, Ennahda became the leading political force in the country, elected as the largest party in the transitional government.
+The party's leader, Rached Ghannouchi, sent a delegation to the Jews in Djerba, assuring them that they have nothing to worry about in a democratic Tunisia, where the Islamists would play a larger role.
 He even sent gifts to the Jewish nursing homes in Tunis.
 In November 2012, the community asked for the army's protection when a policeman was arrested after plotting to kidnap a young Jew for a ransom.

-In 2011, the Israeli cabinet announced that it had allocated funding to help Tunisian Jews move to Israel due to growing manifestations of anti-Jewish and the difficult economic situation.
+In 2011, the Israeli cabinet announced that it had allocated funding to help Tunisian Jews move to Israel due to growing manifestations of antisemitism and the difficult economic situation.

 In January 2014, the Ennahda-led government voluntarily stepped aside and a transitional government, appointed to rule during the drafting of the new constitution until democratic elections would be held later in the year, took office.
 The new secular constitution for the first time explicitly protected not only freedom of religion, but freedom of conscience (freedom to become atheist, leave or change religions), and explicitly protected minorities such as Jews from official or unofficial discrimination.
 The new Tunisian constitution is the first of its kind in the Maghreb and the Arab world in embracing both Arabism and liberal secularism, and is seen as a model for other countries to adopt.
 The democratically elected constitutional committee, dominated by Ennahda, also rejected terms which would have forbidden relations with Israel.
-In 2022 Tunisia banned two films with Israeli actress Gal Gadot because she had served in the Israeli army.

 Education and culture

-The Jewish community in Tunis operates three primary schools, two secondary schools and a yeshiva.
-The Jewish community in Djerba operates one kindergarten, two primary schools, two secondary schools and a yeshiva.
+The Jewish community in Tunis operates three primary schools, two secondary schools, and a yeshiva.
+The Jewish community in Djerba operates one kindergarten, two primary schools, two secondary schools, and a yeshiva.
 There is also a Jewish primary school and synagogue in the coastal city of Zarzis.
 The Jewish community also has two homes for the aged.
 Tunisia's first Jewish museum opened in 2012.
-In 2015, Tunis’ last kosher restaurant closed due to security concerns.
+In 2015, Tunis' last kosher restaurant closed due to security concerns.

 Synagogues

 The most famous synagogue in Tunisia is the El Ghriba synagogue in the village of Hara Sghira on Djerba.
 The current building was constructed in late 19th or early 20th century, but the site is believed to have had a synagogue on it for the past 1,900 years.
 Tunisian Jews have for centuries made an annual pilgrimage to the synagogue on Lag Ba'Omer.
-On April 11, 2002, a truck full of explosives was detonated close to the synagogue, killing 21 people (of whom 14 were German tourists and 2 Frenchmen), and wounding over 30, in the Ghriba Synagogue Attack.
+On April 11, 2002, a truck full of explosives was detonated close to the synagogue, killing 21 people (of whom 14 were German tourists and 2 Frenchmen), and wounding over 30.
 Al Qaeda claimed responsibility.
 Hayyim Madar was the chief rabbi until his death on December 3, 2004.
 Memorial services were held at the Beit Mordekhai Synagogue in La Goulette, Tunis, and the El Ghriba synagogue on the island of Djerba.